Time Management is Self Management

 If one self manages well, there should be less urgent tasks to have to focus on.
 Good self management reduces these.
 However, things do come up and a good time management plan will allow for flexibility so that urgent tasks can be completed.

 Once you have identified tasks and prioritized them, it is helpful to organize your time.
-There are a variety of tools to help students do this - planner, master schedule, to-do lists, project board, technology, etc. What works for one person may not work for another.
+There are a variety of tools to help students do this - planner, schedules, to-do lists, project boards, apps, etc. What works for one person may not work for another.
 Try everything until you find something that works well for you!

 Use this to plan your weekly schedule.
 This may serve as a "master schedule" for your week or as a substitute (or supplement) to an academic planner.